Store Kongensgade 77

 Store Kongensgade 77 is a property on Store Kongensgade, opposite Frederik's Church, in central Copenhagen, Denmark.
 It was listed in the Danish registry of protected buildings and places in 1964.

 History

+Site history, 16891730

+The property on the site was listed in Copenhagen's first cadastre from 1689 as No. 156 in St. Ann's West Quarter.
+It belonged to captain ans Ebbe at that time.
+In the new cadastre of 1756, it was listed as No. 64 in St. Ann's West Quarter.
+It belonged to Joh.
+Cornelius Kriege at that timer.

+No. 64 and No. 65 were later merged into a single property.
+It was the site of the Grocer's Guild's sugar refinery (Urtekrlmmerlaugets sukkerrafinaderi).

+Hedemann and the new buildings

-Store Kongensgade 77 was constructed in 1832 for sugar manufacturer Christoph Hedemann (1780-).
+The property was later acquired by sugar manufacturer Christoph Hedemann (1780-).
+The present building on the site was constructed for him in 1832.
 The adjacent building at No. 79 was built for Hedemann the following year.